bdionne/bitstore/Readme.md

 ### Building

-As mentioned above, in order to build and run a slightly modified version of [couchdb](http://github.com/bdionne/couchdb/tree/bitstore) is needed.
+Bitstore is now much easier to build.
+The modified [couchdb](http://github.com/bdionne/couchdb/tree/bitstore) branch now only has some small mods in Futon and the couch.js client libs to extend the APIs.
 For best results bitstore and couchdb should be installed at the same level in the file system, .eg.

     ~/emacs/couchdb
     ~/emacs/bitstore